How to connect with Climate FieldView via Leaf

 Awesome!
 Now you have your John Deere App ID and Shared Secret.
 You will use them in the next step.

-By default, John Deere gives your application access to a limited set of endpoints.
+By default, John Deere gives your application access to a limited set of endpoints, including the ability to get field and machine details.
 Before Leaf is able to fetch operations data, you have to ask John Deere permission to access the endpoints.
 On John Deere’s landing page, https://developer.deere.com/, click “Contact Us”, in the bottom corner.
 There, select “API Access Request”, and a form will appear.

 John Deere will contact you soon so you can have access to the required endpoints.